SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_servo_pca9685/README.md

 ### Create a project based on an example project ###

 1. From the Launcher Home, add the BRD2703A to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project with the filter **"servo"**.
+Find the example project filtering by **"servo"**.

 2. Click **Create** button on the **Third Party Hardware Drivers - PCA9685 - Servo Click (Mikroe)** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![create_project](image/create_project.png)

 ### Start with an empty example project ###

-1. Create an "Empty C Project" for the "EFR32xG24 Explorer Kit Board" using Simplicity Studio v5.
+1. Create an "Empty C Project" for the your board using Simplicity Studio v5.
 Use the default project settings.

-2. Copy the file `app/example/mikroe_servo_pca9685/app.c` (overwriting existing file), into the project root folder.
+2. Copy the file `app/example/mikroe_servo_pca9685/app.c` into the project root folder (overwriting existing file).

 3. Install the software components: